Astrokojo/SOKO/README.md

 BACKEND

 The backend is structured to complement the frontend with a broad array of functionalities, including user management.
-It employs Flask as the web framework, SQLAlchemy for database interactions, and Flask-Migrate for database migrations, among other technologies.
+It employs Flask as the web framework, SQLLite and SQLAlchemy for database interactions, and Flask-Migrate for database migrations, amongst other technologies.

+Features

+User Management: Allows for the creation, updating, and management of user profiles.
+Task Management: Enables the addition, updating, and tracking of cart, orders, purchases, transaction history.
+Transaction Session Tracking: Facilitates scheduling and managing transaction sessions.

+Contributions to Soko farm app are encouraged!
+Please adhere to the coding standards and include tests for any new features or functionalities.